 North branch of Rice Creek defines most of the northern boundary.
 At the eastern boundary there is a narrow 310’ strip that extends from the main parcel to H Drive North.
 Vernal pools and intermittent waterways out letting into Rice Creek provide an ideal habitat for native spring wildflowers and warblers.
 Approximately 70 of the 101.6 acres consist of a well-developed beech-maple forest.

 Brandt Woods has been studied and appreciated as an outdoor biological laboratory for professors and students of Olivet College, Albion College, and Michigan State University.
 Concerned citizens addressed issues at the time of the first proposed timber harvest in the 1980’s.
 During that time, the group consisting of professors and naturalists formed a coalition to protect the well-loved woods.

 A children’s summer nature camp was held at Brandt Woods under the direction of Terah Egnatuk, then CCD Education Specialist.

 Rotational timber harvests to manage properties are conducted periodically.
 A timber harvest at Brandt Woods was last done in the spring of 2018.

-Hunting Lease Rights Brandt Woods is leased yearly from October1st to January 31st for private hunting rights.
-During this time, visitors are not allowed to hike on the property, for reasons of safety.
+Hunting Lease Rights Brandt Woods is leased yearly from September 1st to January 30th for private hunting rights.
+During this time, visitors are not allowed to hike on the property, for safety reasons.